Submissions

 • Results;

-The content of each section is described in the text of the APA Style and in the description of the JARS standards available at https://www.apa.org/pubs/journals/resources/apa-style-jars.
+The content of each section is described in the APA Standards text and in the description of the JARS standards available at

-In the case of systematic literature reviews, the literature should adhere to the PRISMA Statement in its entirety (http://www.prisma-statement.org/).
+In the case of systematic literature reviews, these must fully comply with the PRISMA Statement (http://www.prisma-statement.org/).

-The submitted document should include a brief description of the adopted protocol and nominate its sections accordingly.
+The submitted document must include a brief description of the protocol adopted and name its sections accordingly.

 • Introduction (this section does not require a heading);